lepton-eda/lepton-eda/README.md

 ### --with-gtk3

-You can build Lepton with experimental GTK3 GUI support if you enable it on the configure stage:
+You can build Lepton with GTK3 GUI support if you enable it on the configure stage:

     ./configure --with-gtk3

-So far, it was not enough tested, so cross your fingers.

 Please note that GTK2 and GTK3 version of *lepton-attrib* require different additional libraries.  `libgtkextra` is required for the